Search continues for missing 5-year-old Utah girl, uncle in custody

 The search continued Sunday morning for a 5-year-old girl in Utah who was reported missing Saturday, and police have identified her uncle as the "main suspect" in her disappearance.

-Family members told police Elizabeth Shelley, of Logan, was last seen at 2 a.m. on Saturday and when they woke up at 10 a.m. she and her uncle, Alex Whipple, 21, were gone, the Logan Police Department said.
+Family members told police Elizabeth Shelley, of Logan, was last seen at 2 a.m. on Saturday when her mother went to bed.
+When she woke up at about 9:30 a.m., Elizabeth was gone, as was her uncle, Alex Whipple, 21, who had visited the house Friday night, the Logan Police Department said.
+Logan is about 80 miles north of Salt Lake City.

 Whipple, who police have said is the main suspect, was later found walking around the northern Utah city alone and was arrested Saturday.